opensandiego/sandiego-food-map/CONTRIBUTING.md

 Once your change has been completed and committed successful on your branch.
 Switch to the *master* branch by checking out the master branch, `git checkout master`.
 Merge your changes into the master, `git merge <your branch name>`.

 ## Merge with Upstream
-Merge upstream changes before you push to your forked repository and before creating Pull Request to upstream.
+Ensure there there are no conflicts with upstream commits, bu merge upstream changes before you push to your forked repository and before creating Pull Request to upstream.
 Follow [Configure a remote for a fork] https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork , and [Syncing a fork] https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork .

 ## Push Commits
 Once you are ready, *push* the commit to the repository on GitHub, using `git push origin master`.  *origin* is the label of the GitHub repository, you can list the remote repositories it points to using `git remote -v`

 ## Pull Requests
 On GitHub create a new `Pull Request` (PR) on the upstream repository [San Diego Food Map]https://github.com/opensandiego/sandiego-food-map.
 Select the `new pull request` button, use the **compare across forks** link.
 Select the drop down base repository: **opensandiego/sandiego-food-map**, base: **master**, and your head repository: **your forked repository name**, compare: **master** in most cases.
 Select `create pull request`, and you should be presented with a check mark with a message "Able to merge.
 These branches can be automatically merged."

 Pull Request may be reviewed, feedback may be provide, and changes requested.
 After feedback or changes have been made, PR can be resubmitted, for review and accepted.